LikeNmuFF/FreedomWall/README.md

 ## 3. System and Live Display Algorithm

-This algorithm describes how approved messages are shown on the public display and are automatically managed by the system.

 1.  **Live Display:** The Live Display screen fetches and shows messages that have an **"Approved"** status from the MySQL database.
 2.  **Display Refresh:** The display automatically refreshes every 5 seconds for new content and rotates through the messages every 10 seconds.